Photo: Michele Clement

 the Omidyar Foundation to support nonprofits.
 Simultaneously, eBay's vast scale and accelerating social impact were demonstrating that business could also be an effective tool for creating social good.
 In response, they broadened their scope in 2004 to form a new entity, Omidyar Network, to make investments in for-profit companies as well as nonprofit organizations.
 By supporting innovative, market-based approaches, Omidyar Network creates opportunity for individuals to connect with others and discover their power to make a difference in the world.
 Pierre provides Omidyar Network’s strategic vision, stemming from his values and innovative approach to investing for social good.
 Omidyar Network is part of The Omidyar Group.
 For more information about the Omidyars’ personal, professional and philanthropic interests, visit www.omidyargroup.com.

-Pierre serves as a trustee of Tufts University, Santa Fe Institute, Punahou School, and as a commissioner for the President’s Commission on White House Fellowships.
+Pierre serves as a trustee of Tufts University, Santa Fe Institute and Punahou School.
 Pierre is also CEO and publisher of Honolulu Civil Beat, a local news service in Hawaii that encourages greater civic participation through media.
 An American who was born in Paris, France, Pierre moved to the U.S. during grade school and now lives in Honolulu, Hawaii with his wife and three children.